Fire blight is a contagious and destructive bacterial disease.

 2. Avoid Overhead Irrigation

-Fire blight bacteria flourish in humid conditions.
+Fire blight bacteria spread more readily during warm, humid weather.
 Overhead irrigation can also help spread the disease.

 Water that splashes on flowers and shoots can spread bacteria.
 It can transfer them from one part of the tree to another or to nearby plants.